xueshanf/docker-nodeapp/README.md

-Demo using a nodeapps web server.
+Demo CI  using a nodeapps web server.